primodiumxyz/developer/README.md

 This monorepo contains documentation and examples for Primodium developers.

+## Directories

 ```
 /docs
 /examples
   /plugin-usdc-transfer # TODO for Cometshock
   /plugin-delegate-oribiting-fleet # TODO for Cometshock
 ```

+NOTE: The example MUD projects in `examples` are meant to be used independently as templates.
+A `packages` directory will be created for relevant external packages for plugin examples in the future.

 ## Testnet Deployment